mharkess/P2P-Chat/README.md

 # P2P-Chat

 For this application, I will use a sqlite3 db to store chats of a user locally.
 I will use MySQL to store necessary user information needed to discover new users on the application (e.g name).
+The goal of this project is to create a chat program that does not rely on a centralized server.
+I plan to have the chats work on a local network (a person will be able to chat with another user on the same internal network).

 ## Discovery Module